pomerium/documentation/content/docs/zero/zero-api-guide.md

 ]
 ```

-In the JSON payload example above, the first object contains data about the organization, which functions as a root namespace with admin-level permissions.

-The second object represents a cluster, which is assigned its own namespace.
-This is the namespace ID you need when configuring routes and policies in a cluster through the API.

 Go ahead and copy the `"cluster"` namespace ID.

 ### Build a policy

 Now, you'll build a policy that only grants access if the user's email address matches exactly the email address specified in the policy.

-To create a policy, you need to send a `POST` request to the `/policies` endpoint:
+To create a policy, send a `POST` request to the `/policies` endpoint:

 ```curl
 curl --location 'https://console.pomerium.app/api/v0/organizations/{organizationId}/policies' \